Chris-Is-Awesome/id2pm/Mod Info/issues.md

-﻿* When using `goto` to load into a room in a different scene, it fails to load Entities
+﻿* DebugCommands - When using `goto` to load into a room in a different scene, it fails to load Entities.
+* EventListener - When OnEntityDeath runs, it includes player warping.
+Void outs are already fixed.